 On May 29, 1982 the park was re-opened to the public after being closed for a $5 million dollar, three year renovation.
 All old facilities were completely removed and new designs were built.

 Situated south of Alexander City on Alabama Highway 128 you’ll find one of the largest state-owned campgrounds in the United States, Wind Creek State Park.
-However, that distinction is not the only thing that makes Wind Creek special.
-Wind Creek State Park is the public’s access to Lake Martin.
+Wind Creek State Park is also the public’s access to Lake Martin.